AliSoftware/Reusable/README.md

 ## Customization

 `Reusable` and `NibReusable` are was is usually called [Mixins](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/), which basically is a Swift protocol with a default implementation provided for all of its methods.

-The advantage of such an approach is that all it takes for you is to add `Reusable` or `NibReusable` in your class declaration and you'll have all the additional methods and features for free, without the need to add any code yourself.
+The main benefit is that you don't need to add any code, just conform to `Reusable` or `NibReusable` and you're ready to go.
-The code is provided by the default implementation of `reuseIdentifier` and `nib` already, so no need to implement anything to conform to `Reusable`.

 But of course, those provided implementations are just _default implementations_.
-That means that if you need you can still provided your own implementations in case for some reason some of your cells don't follow the classic configuration of using the same name for both the class, the `reuseIdentifier` and the XIB file.
+That means that if you need **you can still provide your own implementations** in case for some reason some of your cells don't follow the classic configuration of using the same name for both the class, the `reuseIdentifier` and the XIB file.

 In that case, simply provide your own implementation of `reuseIdentifier` and/or `nib` in your custom class to adapt to your specific case, and the rest will continue to work the same.

 ```swift
 class VeryCustomNibBasedCell: UITableViewCell, NibReusable {